ranyeh24/business-website-template/README.md

 ## Previews

-Here are previews for Light Mode and Dark Mode.
+Here are some previews for Light Mode and Dark Mode.

 ### Light Mode